 A diagnosis is usually based on one of three tests:

-Fasting Plasma Glucose (FPG): Blood sugar after an overnight fast.
+Fasting Plasma Glucose (FPG): Blood sugar measured after an overnight fast.
 Normal is under 100 mg/dL; pre-diabetes is 100-125 mg/dL.

 Hemoglobin A1c (HbA1c): A measure of average blood glucose over approximately three months.
 Normal is under 5.7%; pre-diabetes is 5.7% to 6.4%.